LuLaRoe: Business model

-LuLaRoe clothing is only sold by the company through multi-level marketing distributors.
+LuLaRoe clothing is sold only by the company through multi-level marketing distributors.
 These distributors purchase inventory from LuLaRoe wholesale, which they then resell to consumers.
 LuLaRoe distributors are required to purchase an initial inventory of clothing and marketing materials that cost between $4,925 and $9,000 (as of 2017) and are recommended to keep around $20,000 worth of inventory on hand.

 Distributors can be compensated from two potential revenue streams: from direct sales to customers, and from a commission based on sales made by "downline" distributors they recruit.
 According to the company's income disclosure statement, in 2015 the average annual commission earned from downline distributors was $85.

 LuLaRoe distributors sell LuLaRoe products through a party plan, through pop-up boutiques, or online using private groups that they have set up on Facebook.
 During a scheduled online event, LuLaRoe distributors use live-streaming video to present their current inventory to members of their Facebook group, with the distributor appearing on-screen to exhibit and describe each item.

 LuLaRoe distributors are disproportionately more likely to be in poorer rural areas than urban ones.
 An example cited by Quartz notes that LuLaRoe lists 10 distributors in Manhattan (population of 1.6 million), and 10 distributors in Pueblo, Colorado, (population of 110,000).
 This is consistent with other contemporary MLMs, which have concentrated in rural areas that have been slower to recover from the 2008 economic crisis.

 Products

 LuLaRoe's main products are brightly patterned leggings, shirts, and dresses.
 The company's clothes tend toward modesty, based partly on the Stidhams' affiliation with The Church of Jesus Christ of Latter-day Saints.
 LuLaRoe releases 5,000 copies of any given pattern, and once a product has sold out, it is generally not reissued.
 LuLaRoe distributors can choose styles and sizes, but not specific patterns, and each distributor is provided different products for their inventory.
 Distributors have noted that some patterns (known as "unicorns") are significantly easier to sell than others.

-The garments are manufactured in Asian and Central American factories via MyDyer, a Los Angeles-based apparel company that also produces for other retailers.
+The garments are manufactured in Asian and Central American factories via MyDyer, a Los Angeles–based apparel company that also produces for other retailers.